-The gift of the Niger Delta has become its curse and the northeast could find itself at the same crossroads soon enough.
 The announcement, which came on the heels of a bill in Nigeria’s National Assembly to establish a proposed North East Development Commission, has raised hopes of increased economic activity in the state and the entire north-eastern region.
 Long before the crisis, Maiduguri, the state capital was a commercial hub with traders hauling goods to the neighboring Chad and Cameroon and even as far as Libya.

 With over 6.9 million hectares of arable land, Borno was the country’s third largest employer in the agricultural sector but many farmers have been displaced while their farms have been either burnt or looted by the insurgents.
 Crude oil would bring along with it increased economic activity, including unskilled labor for many among the teeming population.

 “People in my state and the North in general are happy about oil being found and are waiting for what it will bring”, says Borno-born writer Mark Amaza, echoing the predominant belief of other locals about the announced discovery.

 But further south in the Niger Delta region, the main source of Nigeria’s oil production and revenue, the discovery of oil more over 60 years ago has not necessarily delivered sustainable economic development.
 Not even the oil boom that came two decades after the first oil well was discovered in 1956, or the establishment of the Niger Delta Development Commission in 2000 has accelerated development in the region.